-The RTX 2080 Super was announced together with the RTX 2060 Super and RTX 2070 Super for the RTX 20 series lineup refresh and replaces the previously launched RTX 2080.
-Board partners like Gigabyte too have released their own custom design of the RTX 20 Super graphic card, and the RTX 2080 SUPER Gaming OC 8G this time so let’s keep the introduction short now and see what kind of performance can we expect from this card.
+The RTX 2080 SUPER was announced together with the RTX 2060 SUPER and RTX 2070 SUPER for the RTX 20 series lineup refresh and replaces the previously launched RTX 2080.
+Board partners like Gigabyte too have released their own custom design of the RTX 20 SUPER graphic card, we’ll be looking at the RTX 2080 SUPER Gaming OC 8G this time so let’s keep the introduction short now and see what kind of performance can we expect from this card.

 More details on some of the highlighted features can be found at the back of the box, but you can always visit the main product page to learn more about the features, as well as to get the drivers and optional utilities for the product itself.

-Unlike the fancier AORUS RTX 2080 Super 8G with tons of RGB lightings, the RTX 2080 Super Gaming OC 8G comes with a much more minimalist design, which is much to our liking because we’re not really a fan of RGB.
+Unlike the fancier AORUS RTX 2080 SUPER 8G with tons of RGB lightings, the RTX 2080 SUPER Gaming OC 8G comes with a much more minimalist design, which is much to our liking because we’re not really a fan of RGB.
 Despite not having those RGB blings, this card doesn’t fall short when it comes to the cooling solution.

 A metal backplate is included at the back of the card as well, which is meant to give the card some additional enhancement in rigidity to minimize the chance of sagging PCB.